Schinia edwardsii (Smith, 1906)

 Photograph copyright: Merrill A. Peterson

-Schinia edwardsii is a distinctive very small to small day-flying moth (FW length 9 - 11 mm) with a brown and cream forewing and red-orange and black hindwing that flies over rocky desert ridges in the late spring and summer.
-The forewing ground color is dusty warm dark gray-brown.
+Schinia edwardsii is a distinctive, very small to small, day-flying moth (FW length 9 - 11 mm) that flies over rocky desert ridges in the late spring and summer.
+Its forewing is dusty warm gray-brown and cream, and its hindwing is red-orange and black.
 The veins are thinly covered with cream, most evident in the subterminal area.
 Cream is also present in the cell and fold in the median area and in the entire terminal area.
 The lines are dark gray, double, filled with cream.
 The antemedial line is slightly concave toward the base near the orbicular spot, then smoothly excurved to the trailing margin.
-The postmedial line is squared-off lateral to the reniform spot, then undulating obliquely toward the wing base to the trailing margin.
+The postmedial line is squared off lateral to the reniform spot, then undulating obliquely toward the wing base to the trailing margin.
 The subterminal line is cream, wide, and irregular.
 It is preceded by a slightly darker shade.
 The terminal line is a series of dark spots between the veins.
 The fringe is gray to dark gray-brown with weak checkering of the edge.
 The orbicular and reniform spots are dark gray with uniform filling of the ground color.
 The orbicular spot is round and the reniform spot is weakly figure-eight shaped.
 The claviform spot is absent.
 The hindwing ground color is red-orange with dark gray suffusion at the base and along the inner margin.
 The discal spot is black, widely quadrate with a concave outer side.
 The wide dark gray marginal band has sharply-demarcated medially and contains patches of the ground color near the outer margin.
 The fringe is white with a gray base.
 The head and thorax are powdery olive-gray.
 The eye is reduced in size.
 The male antenna is filiform.

 This species is easily recognized by its small size, web-like pattern of cream on a dark base on the forewing, and red-orange hindwing with a large discal spot and wide marginal band.